ProjectIxian/projectixian.github.io/_guides/node_setup_mac.md

 ---
-title: Node setup on Ubuntu/Debian
+title: Node setup on macOS
 ---

-Note: This guide should work for most apt-based distributions, such as:
-* Ubuntu, recent versions
-* Debian, recent versions
-* Devuan
-* Kali Linux
-* MX Linux
-* Mint

-Ixian was tested on Ubuntu (16.04+), Fedora (28+), Centos 7.
+Ixian was tested on macOS 10.13 High Sierra and 10.14 Mojave

-# Installing an Ixian DLT Node on Linux (Debian/Ubuntu clones)
+# Installing an Ixian DLT Node on macOS

 ## Prerequisites

-* Operating system: apt-based Linux distribution, such as Debian or Ubuntu
+* Operating system: macOS 10.9 or higher
 * RAM: 4 GB, Recommended 8 GB
 * CPU: i3/i5/i7/Xeon or AMD equivalent with at least GHz
 * Free Disk Space: 30 GB, 100 GB Recommended